AkshetPatel/Plotting-Bathymetric-Map-using-ranges-from-DVL-Using-ROS-MATLAB/README.md

 [10] M. M. M. Manhães, S. A. Scherer, M. Voss, L. R. Douat, and T. Rauschenbach, “{UUV} Simulator: A Gazebo-based package for underwater intervention and multi-robot simulation,” Sep.
 2016, doi: 10.1109/oceans.2016.7761080.<br>

 © Copyright 2022 Akshet Bharat Patel.
 All Rights Reserved

+## Feedback
+If you have any feedback, please reach out to us at akshet.ap@gmail.com